 If you believe you may be hypothyroid, you can make some positive lifestyle changes using a program such as the Hypothyroidism Revolution discussed here.
 Continue to monitor your temperature, pulse and other symptoms, and keep your doctor informed of your progress.

-In my next post, I will discuss childhood hypothyroid symptoms that many are not aware of and how they affect long-term health.
+In my next post, I will discuss childhood hypothyroid symptoms that many are unaware of and how they affect long-term health.

 I will also discuss my progress in the program — both struggles and successes.